unman/kde/README.md

-# KDE in Qubes
+# KDE in Qubes 4.1
 KDE can be installed very simply:
-`sudo qubes-dom0-update @kde-desktop-qubes`
+`sudo qubes-dom0-update kde-settings-qubes`

+You may also wish to install `sddm` for a better log in experience.

-Log out, you can then choose Plasma and log in.
+Log out: you can then choose Plasma from the drop down menu and log in.

 ## Virtual Desktops
 The system starts with a single desktop.
 You can add more desktops by Right Clicking on the desktop icon and selecting "Add Virtual desktop".
 ![Adding a desktop](Images/desktops.png)
+If you do not see the icon, right click on the Panel, and select "Edit Panel" - the desktop pager will then be available.
+Or you can open "System Settings" -> ""Workspace Behaviour" -> "Virtual Desktops"

-You can move windows between desktops by dragging the outlines on the desktop icon.
+You can move windows between desktops by dragging the outlines on the desktop pager.
 KDE has excellent support for keyboard shortcuts - You can move between desktops, and move windows between desktops, using the keyboard.
 The default shortcuts are `Ctrl+F1` to switch to desktop 1....  , and you can add custom shortcuts for other actions.